Large Language Models and Causal Inference in Collaboration: A Survey: Causal Inference and Large Language Models

-Large Language Models (LLMs) have transformed the way we interact with and process language, opening up new possibilities for natural language understanding, generation, and communication \cite{hoffmann2022training}.
-These models are in a constant state of evolution, continually expanding the limits of what is achievable in language processing and artificial intelligence \cite{pan2023logic}.
-In this paper, we mainly focused on Transformer-based LLMs, and we provide an overview of their recent progress in this session.
+Large Language Models (LLMs) have transformed the way we interact with and process language, opening up new possibilities for natural language understanding, generation, and communication \cite{zhao2023survey}.
+In this paper, we mainly focus on Transformer \cite{vaswani2017attention} based LLMs, and we provide an overview of their recent progress in this section.

-The major breakthrough of Large Language Models (LLM) came in 2017 when the Transformer \cite{vaswani2017attention} was introduced.
-In a groundbreaking shift, the Transformer technology emerged, mastering the art of grasping long-term linguistic connections.
-This innovation wasn't just theoretical—it allowed for simultaneous training on multiple GPUs, paving the way for the creation of significantly larger models \cite{carion2020end}.
-Then came a pivotal moment in 2018: the unveiling of OpenAI's GPT-1 \cite{radford2018improving}.
-This was more than just another step in natural language processing (NLP); it was a leap, thanks to its transformer-based architecture.
-Boasting 117 million parameters, GPT-1 wasn't merely crunching data; it was weaving contextually coherent sentences, showcasing the transformative power of transformers in redefining NLP tasks \cite{akbar2021deep}.
-Despite its initial limitations, GPT-1 didn't just make a mark; it laid the groundwork for a new wave of AI exploration and sparked intense competition in the realm of LLMs.